Xorast/hello-world/Notes/Notes.md

                 f stands for force (without asking, just do it) rm -rf /    delete everything on your computer quit nano editor : ctrl + x

+    The whole procedure to create a repository on Git (or another host) and link the local repository to it :

+    git init (create a git repository locally) git status
+    git add filename (use . for everything at the root) to add a file to the local git repository git commit -m "Initial commit" (the message between the " " are for us, developers)

+    Everytime we commit, we need to first "git add filename" and then "git commit -m "customize message".
+    You need to provide a message, Git force you to do so.
+This message is adress to "us", for our own reading.

+    git remote add origin git@github.com:Xorast/hello-world.git  Create a remote repository, and name the local git "origin" (convention) and link it to the repository that is at the following adress : "git@github.com:Xorast...".
+The latter (on Github) will be the "master" git push -u origin master (git push -u : upload : origin : from "origin"; the local git; to the branch "master" (in that instance)

+    git push

+    You MUST commit BEFORE you PUSH !!

+    ONCE the local git created, then; to maintain :

+    git add filename (or .)
+    git commit -m (to commit locally)
+    git push (to sync with the remote repository)

 ** Shorcut **
     ctrl + /     comments